 Alma Rangel Gardens

 Alma Rangel Gardens, at West 137th Street between Lenox and 5th Avenues in Manhattan, offers social and recreational services to seniors in 89 units of subsidized low-income housing.
-Forty of its apartments are designated for Enriched Housing Program tenants who require special assistance.
+Forty-two of its apartments are designated for Enriched Housing Program residents who require special assistance.
 Food service is also provided for those in the Enriched Housing Program.

 Arthur B. Brown and William Brown Gardens

-In 1985, the Foundation opened 132 units of Federally-funded and subsidized housing, on East 93rd Street in Manhattan.
+In 1985, NYFSC opened 132 units of Federally-funded and subsidized housing on East 93rd Street in Manhattan.
+This residence includes 47 units for frail elderly Enriched Housing Program residents.

 1850 Second Avenue

-The Foundation’s 25-story building, on Second Avenue between 95th and 96th Streets, was opened in 1990.
-Within this building, the Foundation manages and coordinates 48 units of subsidized, low-income housing for seniors and families.
+NYFSC’s 25-story building, on Second Avenue between 95th and 96th Streets, was opened in 1989.
+Within this building, NYFSC manages and coordinates 49 units of affordable housing for low-income seniors and families, including 30 seniors in the Enriched Housing Program.

 Concourse Gardens on Echo Place, off the Grand Concourse in the Bronx, offers social and recreational services to seniors in 119 units of subsidized, low-income housing.
 It was established in 1995.